travis-ci/docs-travis-ci-com/user/customizing-the-build.md

 ## What repository providers or version control systems can I use?

-Build and test your open source projects hosted on GitHub on [travis-ci.org](https://travis-ci.org/).

-Build and test your private repositories hosted on GitHub on [travis-ci.com](https://travis-ci.com/).
+Build and test your open source and private repositories hosted on GitHub on [travis-ci.com](https://travis-ci.com/).

 Travis CI currently does not support git repositories hosted on Bitbucket or GitLab, or other version control systems such as Mercurial.